godaddy/warehouse.ai/README.md

 ![Diagram of npm dist-tag promotion of modules](assets/promote.png)

-Warehouse.ai builds are an interaction between multiple smaller microservices to garantuee high concurrency and stability.
+Warehouse.ai builds are an interaction between multiple smaller microservices to guarantee high concurrency and stability.

 ![Diagram of build workflow of a single package in Warehouse.ai](assets/build.png)